-- A comprehensive cross company analysis of current and future - Strong leadership and development programmes developed and - Develop strategic workforce plan and process that enables a workforce that will deliver company strategy - Continue work on development plans driving technical and behavioural capability - NT resource productivity and contractor growth project teams are working to grow capability in a co-ordinated way to meet PR5 requirements
+- 3 surveys conducted in 2020 to monitor staff engagement - Develop strategic workforce plan and process that enables a workforce that will deliver company strategy. - Continue work on development plans driving technical and behavioural capability - NT resource productivity and contractor growth project teams are working to grow capabilitiy in a co-ordinated way to meet PR5 requirements.

-- · Application submitted to the science-based targets initiative
+- A Group legislation register has been developed in conjunction with - · Application submitted to the science-based targets initiative